Minimal Surfaces in Hyperbolic 3-manifolds: The Main Result

-In the following cases, we will use a similar idea.
-All we need to make sure that the homology class $\xi$ of $S_{i_0}$ is not trivial, and the least area representative $\Sigma$ intersect the compact core $\C_M$.
+In the following cases, we use a similar idea.
+All we need to make sure that the homotopy class of $S_{i_0}$ is not trivial, and the least area representative $\Sigma$ intersect the compact core $\C_M$.

-{\em Case 2: $M$ has a cusp.} If $M$ has any cusps, then we can choose $\wh{S}_i$ deep in $\E_i$ so that $M'$ has the cusp.
-Again, in this case, the homology class $\xi$ of $S_{i_0}$ is nontrivial, and any least area representative $\Sigma$ of $\xi$ must intersect the compact core $\C_M$.
-Then, as in the previous paragraph, we get a smoothly embedded minimal surface $\Sigma$ in $M$.
-Hence, if $M$ has a cusp, we are done.
+{\em Case 2: $M$ has exactly 2 ends.} Assume that $M$ is not a product manifold $S\times \BR$ (Type I Exceptional Manifold).
+Then, $M$ has a non-degenerate compact core $\C_M$.
+Here, nondegenerate means $\C_M$ must be $3$-dimensional, codimension-$0$ compact set in $M$.
+Then, we can employ the same idea as in the previous step, by cutting the manifold from noncompact parts in the ends, and cusps (if exists), and get a mean convex compact $3$-manifold $\wh{M}$.
+The homology class $\xi$ of the convex shrinkwrapping surface $\wh{S}_{i_0}$ is not trivial as $M$ has two ends.
+Then, the area minimizing surface $\Sigma$ in the homology class of $\xi$ in $\wh{M}$ will be a smoothly embedded closed minimal surface in the original manifold $M$ as before.

-{\em Case 3: $M$ is cusp-free with 2 ends.} Now, assume that $M$ is cusp-free, and has exactly 2 ends.
-Then, the homology class $\xi$ of $S_{i_0}$ is non-trivial in $H_2(M')$.
-Again, let $\Sigma$ be the least area representative of the homotopy class of $S_{i_0}$.
-Now, by assumption $M$ is not Type I Exceptional Manifold, i.e. $M$ is not a product.
-Hence, $\Sigma$ must intersect the compact core $\C_M$.
-Then, as above, we obtain a smoothly embedded minimal surface $\Sigma$ in $M$.
-Notice that the assumption that $M$ is not a product manifold is crucial here, as otherwise $\Sigma$ may not intersect $\C_M$, and we cannot make sure $\Sigma$ is away from $\partial M'$ where we modify the metric.

-{\em Case 4: $M$ is cusp-free with 1 end.} Now, assume that $M$ is cusp-free, and has exactly 1 end.
-Then, by assumption of Step 2, $\E_{i_0}$ is the only end of $M$.
-Since $M$ is cusp-free, and $\wh{S}_{i_0}$ is already mean convex, $M'$ is codimension-$0$ submanifold of $M$, i.e. $M'$ is a compact hyperbolic manifold with boundary.
-In other words, we do not need to modify the metric anywhere as $M'$ is already compact and mean convex.
-Now, since $M$ is not Type II Exceptional Manifold, then $H_2(M)$ is not trivial.
-Then, so is $H_2(M')$.
-Let $\xi$ be the nontrivial homology class of $M'$.
-Let $\Sigma$ be the least area representative of $\xi$ in $M'$.
-As $M'$ is mean convex, $\Sigma$ is away from $\partial M'$.
-Hence, $\Sigma$ is a smoothly embedded stable minimal surface in the original manifold $M$.
-The proof of Step 2 follows. $\Box$
+When $M$ is a product manifold $S\times \BR$ (Type I Exceptional Manifold), then the compact core $\C_M\simeq S\times\{t\}$ for any $t\in\BR$.
+Then, our method fails in the existence of concave shrinkwrapping surface in the other end.
+For details of this situation, see Section \ref{sec-Exc}.

+{\em Case 3: $M$ has exactly one end.} In this case, we have only one end $\E$ and it contains a convex surface $S$.
+Again, we cut our end $\E$ from $S$, and cut the cusp regions (if exists) sufficiently deep as before.
+We obtain a compact mean convex manifold $\wh{M}$.
+If $M$ has cusps, then the homology class of $S$ is nontrivial as before, and we get area minimizing surface $\Sigma$ in $M$.

+When $M$ is cusp-free, we need additional assumption that $M$ is not a handlebody (Type II Exceptional Manifold).
+As $M$ is not a handlebody, the isotopy class of $S$ is not trivial in $M$.
+In particular, if $\X_S$ is the space of surfaces in $\wh{M}$ isotopic to $S$, then $\inf\{|T| \mid T\in \X_S\}=c_0>0$.
+Then, by Lemma \ref{LAlem}, there exists a smoothly embedded least area surface $\Sigma$ in the compact mean convex manifold $\wh{M}$ in the isotopy class of $S$ achieving the infimum $c_0>0$, i.e. $|\Sigma|=c_0$.